 MKT 405.
-Marketing Management (formerly BUS 418)
+Marketing Management

 Capstone course for the marketing and management majors.
 This course is designed to integrate the basic principles of Marketing, Management and Finance in a case study.
 Students will learn the analysis of real problems in these respective areas.
 Prerequisites: Senior status, or consent of the department chair.